 The one drawback to these new morning drinks is my need for a sweetener.
 With coffee I can stand the bitterness, from all those years of being addicted to it.
 Green tea is an acquired taste, and I’m just not used to the earthiness of it yet.

-Alright, let’s get shakin’ and make some iced matcha lattes shall we?!
+Alright, let’s get shakin’ and make some matcha lattes shall we?!

 Get your caffeine fix without the crash!
-Iced matcha lattes with honey and coconut milk are refreshing, easy to make, & packed with antioxidants!
+Matcha lattes with coconut cream and collagen are refreshing, easy to make, & packed with antioxidants!

 - 1 1/2 tsp matcha powder